-A visit to Masai Mara National Reserve also offers you the opportunity to rub shoulders with the Maasai.
+A visit to The Masai Mara also offers you the opportunity to rub shoulders with the Maasai.
 Kenya’s most famous group of people is a tribe of tall, elegant pastoralists who despite encroaching modernity have somehow managed to sustain many of their traditional ways.
 You’ll see young Maasai boys herding hundreds of cattle or shepherding goats across the land, or come across the legendary Maasai warriors (morani) dressed in their bright red shukas and long-lasting sandals made from recycled rubber tires who have long stirred the imagination of visitors to East Africa.
-If you’re lucky, these men will be the guides and drivers assigned to take you through the Masai Mara National Reserve wilderness.
+If you’re lucky, these men will be the guides and drivers assigned to take you through the park.

 4. The Great wildebeest Migration

 We all must have heard of The Great wildebeest Migration in Africa, a seasonal movement of large herds of wildebeests accompanied by zebras and antelopes.
 Time your visit to The Mara Mara accordingly, and you can prepare for one of the world’s great wildlife dramas, a hoofed mob of a million-plus wildebeest moving in masses across grass-filled plains, over hills, and through rivers besieged by hungry crocodiles and watched by salivating lions and excitable hyenas.
 Pounding up the dirt in a splendid display of obedience to some powerful biorhythmic clock, it’s a riot of wild, unbridled energy and fierce determination as herds of wildebeest and other, less clunky hangers-on some 360,000 Thomson’s gazelle and 191,000 zebra move across the border from Tanzania, filling the Mara with the primordial sounds, smells, and lumbering charm of their bovine feeding frenzy.